 We will run a job to get the photos based on the file you sent.
 This job will create one jpeg file for each student in your list for whom we have a picture.
 For example, if you had 50 student numbers in your list, the job should produce 50 separate jpeg files, each containing a picture of the student whom the student number on the file name refers to, such as:

 We will then contact you to send the photo files.
-You have three options to receive the files:
+You have two options to receive the files:

 1) The Photo ID Assistant will place the pictures in QShare and e-mail you when they are available; or,